-Let’s have a chat.
+“Let’s have a chat.”

 In English, that’s not too daunting, right?

 After all, most communication ends up being verbal.
-But conversing in Spanish is also often intimidating since it’s more difficult to prepare for than reading, writing or even listening.
+But in a second language, it’s often more difficult to prepare for than reading, writing or even listening.

 That’s why practice and awesome resources are essential.